Forum Rules

 Messages containing other’s private information (e.g. phone numbers, street addresses, credit card numbers, social security numbers, etc.) are not allowed in our forums.
 “Doxing” or providing links to private information with the intent to harass, bully, or abuse is strictly prohibited.

 Harassment and bullying on the forums is not allowed.
 This includes constantly messaging or quoting an individual, posting threatening or harassing messages to another member, and/or using the forums to make anyone feel threatened or uncomfortable.
-This includes doing things off of this website to members on this website.
-(E.g. If you harass a user of this website on Twitter, and do are doing it here too, you can be banned.)
+This includes off-site harassment directed at members of this community (for example: attacking a forum member on Twitter while also doing so here).

 Every account on the website comes with the ability to block other users.
 If you find yourself being harassed by another user on the website, we highly recommend you engage the block feature and report the activity to a moderator.
 We understand that there will be disagreements and heated debates around certain topics and it will be up to the moderating staff to determine the difference between the two.
 We may not get that right every single time, but we are going to err on the side of creating a community that is inclusive and welcoming.
 If you believe you have been banned, or punished, incorrectly on the forums — please reach out to discuss this privately with the moderating staff.